SVijayB/Spam-Botz/README.md

 ## License

-Spam-Botz is Licensed under MIT.
+Spam-Botz is under The MIT License.
 Read the [LICENSE](https://github.com/SVijayB/Spam-Botz/blob/master/LICENSE) file for more information